locize/blog/source/_posts/what-is-mobile-app-localization.md

 ---
-title: App localization Guide - localize mobile apps
+title: What is app localization and how to growth
-description: Learn the latest mobile app localization tips.
-This guide is for you if you want to find out what ✅ app localization is.
+description: Learn how localization can help you growth your app.
+This guide will explain what ✅ app localization is and how to use it.

-date: 2022-03-22
+date: 2022-06-20
 tags:
   - mobile app
   - android